JoyGitonga/JoyGitonga/README.md

-- 👋 Hi, I’m @JoyGitonga
+I’m JoyGitonga
-- 👀 I’m interested in ...
+I’m interested in web development
-- 🌱 I’m currently learning ...
+I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+I’m looking to collaborate on building each other's my email,,, joygitonga79@gmail.com
-- 📫 How to reach me ...

 <!---
 JoyGitonga/JoyGitonga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.